Frequently Asked Questions

 Most of our camps feature stylish and authentic tented suites in keeping with the classic safari experience.
 Each tent has a main bedroom with an ensuite shower, toilet and basin, decorated to reflect an authentic safari style while providing the necessary amenities and furnishings to provide a comfortable retreat.

-Shampoo, conditioner, body wash, hand wash, and body lotions are all provided in camp, as well as shower gel, body lotion and hand wash.
-Hairdryers are available at certain camps such as Matemwe and Sayari Camp.
+Shampoo, conditioner, body wash, hand wash, and body lotions are all provided in camp.
+Please do note that hairdryers are only available at Matemwe and Sayari Camp.
 This is because, in the bush, electricity is a precious resource and is supplied largely from solar power and generators, so not all of our camps can support hairdryers.

 Asilia Africa operates a number of camps specifically along the route of the migration to offer you a front-row seat to all the migration action.
 For example, Sayari Camp is located close to many of the Mara River crossing points in the Northern Serengeti.
 Many of our camps are semi-permanent, and change their location up to three times a year to ensure proximity to the action of the migration, while other camps are in a fixed location and offer additional amenities such as swimming pools.

 Since the Great Migration sees the herds migrate slowly over a route thousands of kilometres long, the best camp for experiencing it will largely depend on the time of year.
 In addition, although the animals broadly follow the same ancient migratory route every year, there are occasional variations based on environmental or weather conditions, such as the rainfall in a given year.